nancy364/Personal-Portfolio/README.md

 # Personal-Portfolio
-This is my personal portfolio using Html, CSS.
-This is also responsive portfolio
+This is my personal portfolio to share my Github friends .
+It is based on HTML and CSS .
+It is also a responsive portfolio.